YuChenLi923/extend-ajax/readme.md

   - fail  cb is fired when  failing to get the response(eg:http status: 404, 400, 500..., or jsonp fail)
   - abort  cb is fired when request is aborted
   - timeout  cb is fired when request timeout
+  - start cb is fired when start send the request
+  - end cb is fired when request is finished whether it's a success or a failure

 ### ajax.config(options)